ohmss/workshop-spring-reactive/README.md

 As seen in the slides on the contrary of relational you start with the request and data model BEFORE CODING.

+Let's start with the CQL console for the database as whown below.

 ![image](doc/img/db-cqlconsole-1.png?raw=true)

- Let's create the tables.
-In the console use the command:
+Next, let's create the tables.
+In the CQL console use the command:

 ```sql
 use spring_petclinic;